 The Ernest Stempel Foundation provides support to selected charities and organizations that focus on education, the environment, medical research and the disadvantaged.
-FIU Stempel College of Public Health & Social Work is honored to distribute this award, which provides financial support to incoming students joining the Dietetics & Nutrition, Public Health, or Social Work programs.
+FIU Stempel College of Public Health & Social Work is honored to distribute this award, which provides financial support to incoming students joining the Dietetics & Nutrition, Public Health, Social Work, or Disaster Management programs.

-The Stempel Research scholarship provides new master’s students (beginning in fall 2019) with the opportunity to engage in a research project with a faculty member.
-Students will receive hands-on research experience working alongside a faculty member on a pre-determined topic or project for two consecutive semesters.
+The Stempel Research scholarship provides new master’s students (beginning in Fall 2022) with the opportunity to engage in a research project with a faculty member.
+Students will receive hands-on research experience working alongside a faculty member on a pre-determined topic or project for two semesters.
 Students can apply for a project in any discipline.

 The recipient receives a one-time, non-renewable fixed scholarship in the amount of $3,400 (split evenly between fall and spring semester) that may be applied towards University tuition, fees, books and supplies, housing/living expenses and travel.
 The recipient will be selected based on specific criteria.
 Continuation of support from one semester to the next will be based on the student’s academic and research progress during the scholarship year.
 This is a one-time award, provided to the recipient in the first year of study in a master’s program.

 • Motivated to work on a research project with a faculty member